|Photo: A patio table and 4 chairs are covered in a dusting of snow|

 4. I'm thankful to have been able to hear Saroo Brierley tell his story.
 Saroo's book, A Long Way Home, was made into a movie, Lion.
 John and I watched the movie when it came out a few years ago, and really connected to it for several reasons.
-If you'd like to hear Saroo's RootsTech keynote address, you can watch it in the video below.
-His introduction starts at about minute 26, but if you have time, the rest of the video is interesting (and entertaining) too.
+The following video contains a clip from his keynote address:

 |Photo: John and I meet Saroo Brierley at a book signing|

 5. I'm thankful to have made and renewed connections with cousins at RootsTech.
 Thanks to the "Relatives at RootsTech" app, I knew that over 3000 people at the conference were distant cousins of mine!
 Seriously, the theme of RootsTech, "Connect.
 Belong." came to life as we realized just how connected we are.
 (Now I know I have cousins in my own neighborhood!)

 6. I'm thankful for the feeling of connection that Martin Luther King III brought to the conference.
 I had no idea that he would be at RootsTech, and hearing him quote his famous father was like hearing the speech for the first time.
 He is introduced at minute 39.

 7. I'm thankful that connection begins with family.
 Patricia Heaton gave an excellent keynote address.
 Her introduction begins at minute 19.